nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 ```

 Cool, but we don't have values `some_int` and `dword_1D0F8`.
-At this point I decided that it will be easier to place breakpoint here and just copy this values from memory because I'm lazy :)
+At this point I decided that it would be easier to place a breakpoint here and just copy this values from memory because I'm lazy :)
 To do this I used android emulator `armeabi-v7a`:

 ![](emulator.png)

-Start emulator with command:
+Start emulator with the command:

 ```sh
 ➜ emulator -avd Nexus_5_API_24